Topological error correcting processes from fixed-point path integrals: New codes from tensor-network path integrals

 \subsection{Dynamic double-semion string-net code}

 In this section we will give an example for a non-Pauli fixed-point path integral code, which is based on the double-semion Turav-Viro/Dijkgraaf-Witten model \cite{Dijkgraaf1990,Turaev1992}, the state-sum version of the double-semion string-net model \cite{Levin2004,Hu2012}.
+The double-semion model is not a Pauli stabilizer code, but only a commuting-projector Hamiltonian.
+The model is defined a triangular lattice with a branching structure, that is, a direction assigned to all edges that is acyclic around every triangle.
+The branching structure defines a local ordering of the vertices within each triangle, and accordingly allows us to label the vertices by $0$, $1$, and $2$.
+There is one local ground state projector at every vertex $v$, acting on the 12 qubits at the edges of the 6 adjacent triangles.
+This ground state projector is given by

+Here, $e$ runs over all edges adjacent to the vertex $v$, and $t$ over all adjacent triangles. $CZ$ denotes a controlled-$Z$ operator, $t_{01}$ and $t_{12}$ are the $01$ and the $12$ edge of the triangle $t$, and $t_1$ is the $1$ vertex of $T$. $\pcoc$ denotes the local projector onto the subspace given by the configurations that form 1-cocycles,

 Note that there are in fact non-Pauli as well as Pauli stabilizer codes for this phase (and any Abelian non-chiral anyon model) \cite{Dauphinais2018,Magdalena2020,Ellison2021}.
 Here, we present a dynamic non-Pauli and non-stabilizer code.
 This code can be seen as somewhere between stabilizer and Floquet codes, since the anyon worldlines forming the spacetime syndrome move in a fixed direction, but this direction does not coincide with the $t$ direction.
 Apart from this, our code has some similarities to recent protocols for syndrome extraction for the non-Abelian double-Fibonacci string-net model presented in Ref.~\cite{Schotte2020}.
 The goal here is not to produce a particularly practical code, but rather to demonstrate the applicability of our framework beyond the toric-code phase.

 We consider a path integral defined on any $2+1$-dimensional triangulation with a branching structure, that is, a direction for all the edges that is acyclic around every triangle.
 As for the toric code, the path integral is a sum over $\zz_2$-valued 1-cocycles $A$, but now there is a non-trivial action $(-1)^{A\cup A\cup A}$.
 That is, the state sum has an additional weight,